rust-stuco/lectures/week7/closures_iterators.md

 * `move` keyword specifies that the closure takes ownership when it's created, _not_ when it's called

 <!--
-Use case: Writing a task scheduler that runs a job exactly once The captured variable can be a resource that cannot be reused after the task is complete, like a file handle, a network connection, or a database connection.
--->
+Use case: Transactions that should happen exactly once, but the underlying resource can be reused for multiple transactions -->